-Rosemount 3812 Liquid Ultrasonic Flow Meter electronics should be internally grounded for intrinsically safe operations.
-Connect a wire to the chassis ground lug installed inside
+Rosemount 3814 Liquid Ultrasonic Flow Meter electronics should be internally grounded for intrinsically safe operations.
+Connect a wire to the chassis ground lug installed inside the Transmitter Electronics Enclosure as the primary ground.

 The internal grounding terminal shall be used as the primary equipment ground.
 The external terminal is only a supplemental bonding connection where local authorities permit or require such a connection.